-To help improve your form—and avoid sciatic pain—try these 2 walking tips:
+To help improve your form and avoid sciatica pain, here are 2 walking tips.

 1. Shorten your stride to protect your sciatic nerve

 - Don’t reach with your toes.
 Land between your midfoot and heel, then gently roll onto your toes and push off into the next stride.
-This will naturally shorten your strides because it’s difficult to roll your foot when it’s far from your body.
+This type of initial foot contact will naturally shorten your stride because it is difficult to roll your foot when it’s far from your body.

 - Slow down.
 A slower pace typically means shorter steps.
 You should be able to comfortably hold a conversation while walking.

 When you walk using correct posture, the core abdominal and back muscles, as well as the hip, thigh, and leg muscles work in sync to prevent stresses on the spine.

 2. Engage your core muscles to support your spine

 Actively engaging your abdominal muscles protects your sciatic nerve roots by minimizing pressure on your spine.
 The stress and fatigue of these muscles increase considerably when incorrect walking is used.
 2 Kuai S, Liao Z, Zhou W, et al. The Effect of Lumbar Disc Herniation on Musculoskeletal Loadings in the Spinal Region During Level Walking and Stair Climbing.
 Med Sci Monit.
 2017;23:3869–3877.
 Published 2017 Aug 10.
 Available at: https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5562184/ A weak core, in turn, may cause additional back pain and aggravate your sciatica symptoms.

 Here’s how to use your abdominal muscles correctly:

 - Stand upright.
 Keep your head and shoulders tall and focus on a spot in the distance.